 You can find the Lexol cleaner and condition combo here on Amazon for around $20, and for my 2010 Silverado, I can honestly say it has been the key to maintaining my interior for the last several years.

 If you are looking for a high gloss appearance, the wipes do achieve that, it’s just not what I prefer personally.

 I do think that the wipes have a place if you’re not a car enthusiast and are just looking for convenience.

-If you spill something on a leather seat, it is nice to have leather wipes on hand.
+If you spill something on a leather seat, it’s also nice to have leather wipes on hand.
 I’ve used the Armor All and Meguiar’s wipes for that only that purpose in the past.

-For non-detailers, It really comes down to personal preference and the quality of leather you are working with.
 I definitely wouldn’t recommend leather wipes for high-end Italian leather or anything else exotic, but for most vehicles they’re fine.
-Let me know the product you prefer to to use for leather seats!